omnibor/site/content/resources/whitepaper.md

 GitBOM is **not** an SBOM standard.
 {{% /notification%}}

-From the GitBOM perspective, any SBOM document is a type of artifact which could be referenced in an artifact tree.
+From the GitBOM perspective, any SBOM document is a type of artifact which could be referenced in an artifact dependency graph.

-From an SBOM perspective, GitBOM is a common precise way to identify artifacts and their artifact trees, and nothing more.
+From an SBOM perspective, GitBOM is a common precise way to identify artifacts and their artifact dependency graphs, and nothing more.
 This makes GitBOM incapable of fulfilling many of the objectives of SBOMs, such as recording provenance, origination, build environment information, licensure, and other qualities.

 {{% notification type="info" %}}
 Speaking strictly from an **SPDX 3.0-draft** perspective, GitBOM is a lossy serialization format that only includes the minimum metadata field of "Identifier".